hemanthkumargr/docs/gettingStarted/Order-Submit-Workflow-For-Heat-Clinic-Tutorial.md

 ## Create a new activity

 We need to add a new activity to record the average heat level for a given customer.
-Let's create that activity

-file: `site/src/main/java/com/mycompany/checkout/service/workflow/RecordHeatLevelActivity.java`
-contents:
+Let's create that activity.
+In the `site` project, we'll create `RecordHeatLevelActivity.java` in the `com.mycompany.checkout.service.workflow` package with the following contents:

 ```java
 public class RecordHeatRangeActivity extends BaseActivity {